UNIVERSITY OF ALBERTA

 The University of Alberta welcomes diversity and encourages applications from all qualified women and men, including persons with disabilities.

 Applicants should submit a short English-language description (maximum 500 words) of their research project, a full curriculum vitae, and the names of two references with contact details or actual reference letters.
-Application should be submitted by e-mail to the Wirth Institute c/o Dr. Joseph F. Patrouch email@example.com and the Ministry of Human Capacities of Hungary c/o Ms. Cecília Nagy firstname.lastname@example.org.
+Application should be submitted by e-mail to the Wirth Institute c/o Dr. Joseph F. Patrouch email@example.com and the Ministry of Human Capacities of Hungary c/o Mr. Daniel Marky firstname.lastname@example.org.

-Finalists in the competition for this fellowship will be interviewed in Budapest by the Director of the Wirth Institute for Austrian and Central European Studies in mid-June 2016.
+Finalists in the competition for this fellowship will be interviewed in Budapest by the Director of the Wirth Institute for Austrian and Central European Studies on the 9th or 10th of May 2017.
 Successful candidates will be advised by e-mail beforehand of the specific date, time and place of the interview.
 Due to the large number of applicants, we regret that unsuccessful candidates may not receive a notification of their status.